drizzoai-afk/matriosha/README.md

 ## Why Matriosha?

-AI agents are getting longer memories, but most memory systems are opaque, vendor-bound, or hard to verify.
+**The problem**: AI agents are getting longer memories, but most memory systems are opaque, vendor-bound, or hard to verify.

-Matriosha is built around three principles:
+**The approach**: Matriosha is built around three principles:

 - **Model agnostic**: keep memory outside the model provider.
 - **Encrypted by default**: your data is protected by hard math, not by mutable agreements.
-- **Scalable when needed**: start local for €0, then move to safe managed cloud if you need the peace of mind of not managing cryptographic keys.
-We store them in a separate encrypted vault; your embeddings and vectors stay local and can be conveniently rebuilt.
+- **Scalable when needed**: start local for free, then move to safe managed cloud if you need the peace of mind of not managing cryptographic keys.
+We store them in a separate encrypted vault, while your embeddings and vectors stay local and can be conveniently rebuilt.

 ## Quickstart

-Install Matriosha with Python 3.11, 3.12, 3.13, or 3.14:
+**Install**: Matriosha supports Python 3.11, 3.12, 3.13, and 3.14.

 ```bash
 pip install matriosha